-4. Advanced features: Top-rated VoIP numbers such as Chalkboard come with advanced features such as contact organisation, auto-reply, group broadcast, advanced chat, voicemail and more that are not available on traditional landlines or mobile phones.
+4. Advanced features: Top-rated VoIP numbers such as Chalkboard come with advanced features such as contact organisation, auto-reply, broadcast SMS, voicemail and more that are not available on traditional landlines or mobile phones.

 5. Reliability: VoIP service providers are generally more reliable than traditional landlines, as they are not susceptible to power outages or service disruptions due to inclement weather.
 With increased internet connectivity and higher speeds, they can work almost anywhere.

 6. Analytics: You need to know how you use your business phone to improve your communication.
 With a VoIP number, you get data on how many calls come in and who’s answering those calls.
 These can help you analyse and improve your customer service and marketing.

 Those looking for two phones are looking for a way to separate their work and personal lives.
 Carrying two phones is a short-term and unsustainable solution that can lead to faster burnout.

 The right solution is Chalkboard, a virtual number designed for the needs of small business owners, freelancers, independent creatives and startups.
 Here’s why Chalkboard is a superior alternative to carrying two phones:

 You get a number for work: You can use this virtual number for all work-related calls and messages and freely share it with your customers and business associates.